 In Pics: Chinese peacekeepers clear 9,719 landmines in Lebanon

-File photo shows a Chinese peacekeeping sapper (C) demonstrates mines-clearing techniques.
+File photo shows a Chinese peacekeeping sapper prepares to detonate an unexploded bomb in Lebanon.
 The UN peacekeeping force has been clearing mines for nearly 40 years in south Lebanon, a place suffering deeply from war.
 China has been sending multi-function engineer detachments, medical detachments and construction engineer detachments to join the UN peacekeeping missions in Lebanon since 2006.
 In the past 12 years, China has sent more than 5,300 peacekeepers to Lebanon.
 So far the Chinese peacekeeping sappers have discovered and cleared 9,719 landmines and unexploded objects and repaired a lot of barracks and equipment.